How Much Are Your Habits and Addictions Costing You?

 While some of our habits can serve us, most addictions have adverse effects.
 An addiction results from a person using a substance (e.g. chocolate, alcohol, food, etc.) or engaging in an activity (e.g. shopping, social media, online games, etc.) that can be pleasurable.
 However, the continuation of these then becomes compulsive and interferes with everyday activities, work, relationships, health, etc.

 People who have developed an addiction may be unaware that their behaviour is out of control, and is causing problems for themselves and others.
 You can read about one of our inspiring clients who successfully overcame a shopping addiction.

 What Lies Beneath?

-Beneath every disempowering habit and addiction are deeper issues that are causing the habit and addiction to continue, and that have the person run the same habits and addictions over and over.
+Beneath every major disempowering habit and addiction are deeper issues that are causing that habit and addiction to continue, and that have the person run the same habits and addictions over and over.
 Accurately identifying and addressing ALL the deeper issues permanently and quickly at a subconscious level is the key to successfully stopping these.

 Regardless of whether you wish to stop a bad habit or an addiction, both of these are behaviours that are created and stored at a subconscious level.
 Therefore, it is best to address these by working directly with the subconscious mind using NLP/Hypnotherapy/Qt respecti ® techniques.